-Interns will have enrichment activities scheduled throughout the session by

-HACU and some federal agencies.
-Three Professional Developments are scheduled for the Spring and Fall sessions and at least two for the Summer.
-These meetings are offered either virtually or in a hybrid format.
-Attendance at these meetings is mandatory unless specifically titled "Optional".
-The meetings are typically held at 3pm Eastern on Wednesday.
+Interns will have enrichment activities scheduled throughout the session by HACU as well as some federal agencies.
+Three Intern Monthly Meetings are scheduled for the Spring and Fall sessions and at least two for the Summer.
+Attendance at these meetings is mandatory.
+The meetings are held either towards the end of your typical workday to minimize time away from the internship.
 HACU compensates interns for the time spent at the meetings.
-Interns who do not attend mandatory Professional Developments without communicating a compelling reason to HNIP staff 48 hours prior to the meeting will not remain in good standing with our program.
+Interns who do not attend mandatory meetings without communicating a compelling reason to HNIP staff 48 hours prior to the meeting will not remain in good standing with our program.
 HNIP will communicate with supervisors to ensure intern attendance for mandatory meetings and see that this policy is enforced.

 Every event coordinated by HNIP is for your benefit and professional development.
+Please note that some of these events are limited in seating.
 Out of courtesy for your fellow interns and the speakers who take time out of their busy schedule to attend our events, follow through with your commitment to attend the event for which you have sent an RSVP.